NethServer/docs/developer-manual/en/web_proxy.rst

 ====

 WPAD is located at :file:`/var/www/html/wpad.dat`.
-The web server is configured to allow the download only from from trusted and blue networks, but be aware that you need to manually open the httpd por for blue networks (see :ref:`network_service_custom_access-section`).
+The web server is configured to allow the download only from trusted and blue networks, but be aware that you need to manually open the httpd port for blue networks (see :ref:`network_service_custom_access-section`).

 The WPAD returns: